 Graffiti is markings, such as initials, slogans or drawings, that are written, spray painted or etched in any manner on property such as a sidewalk or wall of a building without consent of the owner.

 Graffiti is a crime punishable under the Texas Penal Code as a misdemeanor or felony, depending on the level of damage.
 Call 9-1-1 if you see anyone in the act of graffiti.
-City Ordinance requires the city to provide free assistance to property owners with graffiti removal.
-The ordinance requires property owners to remove graffiti within 30 days.
+City ordinance requires property owners to remove graffiti within 30 days.
 The City is responsible for its own property (e.g., city buildings, street signs and retaining walls).

 Call 3-1-1 or download the free 3-1-1 mobile app to report graffiti on private or public property.
 If you do not own the property, we will contact the property owner to make arrangements for clean-up.